facbonum/facbonum/README.md

 ### 🔍 What I’m Into

-- Fast prototyping → focused deep work
+- Fast prototyping → focused deep work, rinse and repeat
-- Learning by building (and rebuilding)
+- Learning by building (and disassembling)
 - Systems thinking, creative tools, visual storytelling
 - Staying humble, teachable, and anti-hype